-Included in the balance of unrecognized tax benefits at January 31, 2010 and January 25, 2009, are \$12.1 million and \$11.0 million, respectively, of net tax benefits (after federal impact of state items) that, if recognized, would impact the effective tax rate.
-The UTP liability as of January 31, 2010 and January 25, 2009 was \$12.1 million and \$4.3 million, respectively.
+Included in the balance of unrecognized tax benefits at January 30, 2011 and January 31, 2010, are \$14.7 million and \$12.1 million, respectively, of net tax benefits (after federal impact of state items) that, if recognized, would impact the effective tax rate.
+The UTP liability as of January 30, 2011 and January 31, 2010 was \$14.7 million and \$12.1 million, respectively.
 This liability is reflected on the balance sheet as "Accrued Taxes."
 The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision for taxes on the Consolidated Statements of Income.
-During fiscal years 2010 and 2009, a net increase of \$159,000 and \$8,000 of interest and penalties was recognized in the Consolidated Statement of Income, respectively.
-The Company had approximately \$193,000 and \$34,000 of net interest and penalties accrued at January 31, 2010 and January 25, 2009, respectively.
+During fiscal years 2011 and 2010, a net increase of \$100,000 and \$159,000 of interest and penalties was recognized in the Consolidated Statement of Income, respectively.
+The Company had approximately \$293,000 and \$193,000 of net interest and penalties accrued at January 30, 2011 and January 31, 2010, respectively.

-As of January 31, 2010, the Company believes that it is reasonably possible that the amount of unrecognized tax benefits will decrease by approximately \$2.6 million within twelve months as a result of expiring statutes.
+As of January 30, 2011, the Company believes that it is reasonably possible that the amount of unrecognized tax benefits will decrease by approximately \$3.7 million within twelve months as a result of expiring statutes.
+If recognized, this decrease will impact the effective tax rate.

-Tax years prior to 2006 (the Company's fiscal year 2007) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remain open.
-The IRS completed an examination of tax years 2004 (the Company's fiscal year 2005) through 2005 (the Company's fiscal year 2006) in fiscal year 2009.
-For state returns, the Company is generally not subject to income tax examinations for years prior to 2005 (the Company's fiscal year 2006).
+Tax years prior to 2007 (the Company's fiscal year 2008) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remain open.
+For state returns, the Company is generally not subject to income tax examinations for years prior to 2006 (the Company's fiscal year 2007).
 The Company has a primary significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2009.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.

-Note 11.
+Note 12.
 Commitments and Contingencies